zzzeeshannn/Algorithms-and-Data-Structure---Self-Practice/Readme.md

 This method improves on the quickUnion function. rankUnion optimizes the quickUnion algo by using rank of the vertices for the union function.
 ####Path Compression Optimization
-THis method improves on the Find function in the quickUnion algo by using recursion to avoid recalculating parent/root nodes.
+This method improves on the Find function in the quickUnion algo by using recursion to avoid recalculating parent/root nodes.
+#### Final disjoint set
+The final optimized method uses rankUnion for the union operation and Path compression for the find operation.